Tacticode/slate-api/source/index.html.md

 }
 ```

+Returns an array containing the names of the current character skills.

 ## About the map

 ### getCellHeight(x, y)

-Returns the height of the specified cell.

 ```javascript
 var height = getCellHeight(getPlayerX(), getPlayerY());